eebmagic/CS_4641_Project/index.md

 #### Neural Networks
-We implemented a neural network model using the TensorFlow Keras API to see if there is another level of determination between the available demographic data and the Zillow Rent Index average price per sq. ft in a county.
+We implemented a neural network model using the TensorFlow Keras API with a Stochastic Gradient Descent optimization function to see if there is another level of determination between the available demographic data and the Zillow Rent Index average price per sq. ft in a county.

 In creating a deep learning model, experimentation with how many layers and how many nodes per layer to use is reagrded as an acceptable way to discover what structure of model works best with the given data.
 We found that 8 hidden layers with 200 nodes per layer provides for the highest accuracy, with further increases in the number of layers or nodes leading to overfitting and subsequent decreases in test accuracy.